szabgab/slides/docker/README.md

 * Show some cases with Dockerfile

+- see the log files (/var/log/...) while the container is running, after the container has ended.
+- In a production system, how do we collect (error) reports from containers?
 - upload to server for production

 Original hello-world is 1.84 kB
 The one based onUbuntu is 121Mb